 - It is easy to maintain when comes to packing of birds poo.

 - Battery cage prevents birds from wasting feed and water.

 - The egg can be easily pick up and prevent them from sucking their eggs when they are feeling hungry.

 With all these features I believe you would go for battery cage for quality egg production.
 Right now, I will provide you with the best seller of battery cage poultry house check through the link below!

 The current price of day-old layers chick

-Currently, a day old layer chick cost 325 while a carton (which contain 51 chicks) cost 16,250 Naira.
-So for 100 layer chicks, the price will be 32,500 Niara and which 2 chicks would be given in case there is any mortality during the transportation.
+Currently, a day old layer chick cost 325 while a carton (which contains 51 chicks) costs 16,250 Naira.
+So for 100 layer chicks, the price will be 32,500 Niara and which two chicks would be given in case there is any mortality during the transportation.